 How To: Batch export attachments from a feature class in ArcGIS Pro

-ArcGIS Pro provides the capability to export attachments from a feature class by saving the attached file to a file system, as described in the following document: Save an attached file.
+ArcGIS Pro provides the capability to export attachments from a feature class by saving the attached file to a file system, as described in ArcGIS Pro: Save an attached file.
 However, this capability is limited to saving the attachments of only one feature at a time.
-There is no geoprocessing tool that allows users to export or save all attachments that are attached to all features in one process.
+There is no geoprocessing tool for users to export or save attachments to all features in one process.

-The instructions provided describe a method to batch export attachments from a feature class by creating a script tool to accomplish the task.
+The instructions provided describe a method to batch export attachments from a feature class by creating a script tool.

-To batch export attachments from a feature class in ArcGIS Pro, create a script tool from a Python script that allows exporting attachments in a batch from a feature class, using the workflow provided below, and run the created script tool by providing the parameters that are required by the tool.
+To batch export attachments from a feature class in ArcGIS Pro, create a script tool from a Python script that enables exporting attachments in batches from a feature class.
+Run the script tool by providing the parameters required.

-Note: The script used to export the attachments requires the input table to be the standard attachment table created when attachments are enabled on a feature class.
-This is because the script relies on the DATA, ATT_NAME and ATTACHMENTID fields stored in this table.
-The typical naming convention of the attachment table must append _ATTACH to the end of the table name.
+Note: The script provided requires the standard attachment table, which is created when attachments are enabled as the input on a feature class.
+This is because it relies on the DATA, ATT_NAME and ATTACHMENTID fields stored in the table.
+A typical naming convention is to append _ATTACH to the end of the table name.

-- Copy and paste the following script into Notepad, and save it as ExportAttachments.py.
+- Copy and paste the following script into a Notepad, and save it as ExportAttachments.py.

 import arcpy from arcpy import da import os inTable = arcpy.GetParameterAsText(0) fileLocation = arcpy.GetParameterAsText(1) with da.SearchCursor(inTable, ['DATA', 'ATT_NAME', 'ATTACHMENTID']) as cursor: for item in cursor: attachment = item filenum = "ATT" + str(item) + "_" filename = filenum + str(item) open(fileLocation + os.sep + filename, 'wb').write(attachment.tobytes()) del item del filenum del filename del attachment